Sir Henry Wilson, 1st Baronet: The incident

-Hubert Gough breakfasted with Wilson on 23 March, before his meeting with French and Ewart at the War Office, where he demanded a written guarantee that the Army would not be used against Ulster.
+Hubert Gough breakfasted with Wilson on 23 March, before his meeting with French and Spencer Ewart at the War Office, where he demanded a written guarantee that the Army would not be used against Ulster.
 Wilson was also present at the 4pm meeting at which Gough, on his advice, insisted on amending a Cabinet document to clarify that the Army would not be used to enforce Home Rule on Ulster, to which French also agreed in writing.
 Wilson then left, telling people in the War Office that the Army had done what the Opposition had failed to do (i.e. prevent the coercion of Ulster).
 Wilson told French that he suspected he (French) would be sacked by the Government, in which case "the Army would go solid with him".
 To his brother's amusement, Johnnie Gough "hotted" (teased) Wilson by affecting to believe that he was actually going to resign.

 Wilson was worried that a future Dublin government might issue "lawful orders" to coerce Ulster.
 At the top of his diary page for 23 March he wrote: "We soldiers beat Asquith & his vile tricks".

-Asquith publicly repudiated the amendments to the Cabinet document (the "peccant paragraphs") (25 March), but at first refused to accept the resignations of French and Ewart, although Wilson advised French (mid-afternoon on 26 March) that he must resign "unless they were in a position to justify their remaining on in the eyes of officers".
+Asquith publicly repudiated the amendments to the Cabinet document, but at first refused to accept the resignations of French and Ewart, although Wilson advised French that he must resign "unless they were in a position to justify their remaining on in the eyes of officers".
 French eventually resigned after Wilson tested the climate at a Staff College point-to-point.